 Our Patterns of Worship

-Our services at St Augustine’s are quite varied: each first, third and fifth Sunday of the month there is a quiet (said) communion service at 8:00am and each Sunday there is a Parish Eucharist at 10:00am.
+Our services at St Augustine’s are quite varied: each first Sunday of the month there is a quiet (said) communion service at 8:00am and each Sunday there is a Parish Eucharist at 10:00am.
+There is also a said eucharist at noon on the third Wednesday of each month.
 Our services are structured around the provisions set out in the Church of England’s Common Worship.
 Once a month, on the second Sunday of the month, there is an informal Family Fun Church at 3:30pm.
 Finally in our regular schedule we have evening services on the fourth Sunday of most months; these are called Kairos, and are described below.

 We have pew Bibles which are Today’s New International Version.
 Most Sundays our hymns and songs are taken from the Songs of Fellowship hymnbooks, and are a mix of the older and the newer.
 Our singing is ordinarily accompanied by the church organ or piano.

 Our most typical kind of service, normally taking place once or twice a week, is the Eucharist — known variously in different Christian traditions as Holy Communion, the Lord’s Supper or the Mass.
 This has a tightly defined structure, so each member of the congregation will normally be given a service book upon entry to the church that will help those unfamiliar with the structure of the service to play their part in our worship.

 On the first Sunday of each month we have an All Age Service at 10:00am, designed to be accessible to both the younger and the older members of the congregation.
 On the other Sundays, the 10:00am Parish Eucharist has a Children's Church paralleling it.
 Primary age children begin in church and then normally go to the annexe with their group leaders for their own Bible teaching.
 They return just after the offertory hymn.
 There is also an area in the annexe with toys, colouring materials, and at least one adult on duty, that serves as a crèche for pre–school children.